 Baby Sulcata tortoises should be initially raised in an indoor environment.
 They shouldn’t be moved outdoors until they have grown and matured enough to defend themselves against any potential threats – this will likely be around the two-year mark.
-So, in the first two years of its life, you should purchase a large aquarium for it to live in.
-A 50-gallon tank or larger is recommended for these animals.
+So, in the first two years of its life, you should purchase a large enclosure for it to live in.
+A 50-gallon tank or larger is recommended for Sulcatas.
+You might need to have a covering over the tank to achieve proper humidity.
 In this tank, you will need to provide the following:

 - A UVB light source AND a basking temperature bulb

-- A hygrometer to monitor their humidity levels (which should be between 40% and 60%)
+- A hygrometer to monitor their humidity levels (which should be around 70%)

 - Bedding made out of a suitable material (dirt/sand mix, cypress mulch, orchid bark, etc. are recommended).
 You can learn more in my article on the best substrate for Sulcata tortoise.

 - I also recommend that you get some accessories such as a piece of wood or large rocks.

 Once you’ve set up their enclosure, monitoring it is the next step.
 Make sure to replace their bedding once every week at best.
 Watch their humidity levels and make sure their heat bulbs are always functional.

 Once they get older and you move them outside, you can make a DIY Sulcata tortoise enclosure.

 As a baby, a Sulcata tortoise’s diet should be primarily plant-based.
 There are plenty of household vegetables and greens that Sulcata tortoises will love!